glencbz/notes/unit-3/ruby/intro.md

 &&
 ```

 Note that Ruby has a `===` operator, but no `!==` operator.
 In fact, the operator means something different in Ruby.
 We'll touch on this when we get to ranges.
-You can use the `.equal?` function as an identity operator.

 ### Arrays
 An indexed arrangement of objects